 General No: 0845 600 2311

-Boxes range from £10.35-£20.45 (includes delivery), vary according to the season, and can contain milk, eggs, juice and jam as well as a variety of organic veg and fruit ethically sourced and delivered.
+Standard veg boxes range from £10.95-£21.45 (includes delivery), vary according to the season, and can contain milk, eggs, juice and jam as well as a variety of organic veg and fruit ethically sourced and delivered.
 Organic meat boxes and extras now available.
 80% of the veg and fruit from their co-operative of farmers in North Hampshire and Southern England.
 Combined fruit and veg boxes (and fruit, veg and meat boxes) are available, and you can also pick extra individual items of fruit and veg if you want more control over what you're getting.
 Riverford may be a bit further away but they do give you a lot of options (salad boxes, juicing boxes etc).

 70% UK-grown produce delivered direct to your office or home.
 London-based superboxscheme A&C deliver the usual seasonal fruit & veg plus extras including dairy (Yeo Valley, Rachel's), meat, fish, beer, wine, soft drinks, tinned & dried goods and cleaning products (Ecover), all of which can be ordered on a 'pick-your-own' basis.
-Prices start at around £11 plus delivery.
+Prices around £12.50-£24.75 plus delivery.
 You can start an account on their website.
 They offer a bewildering array of options, including recipe boxes with meal kits in, and a monthly gourmet cheese selection.
 Some of the descriptions are so "cuddly" it is a little hard to see what's on offer, but they will provide almost any combination of organic veg, fruit, meat, fish, and other produce that you require.

 Though the rise of the supermarket and a number of recent food scares have hastened the demise of the small independent butcher, Oxford has retained an unusually high number, some of whom are organic and/or free-range specialists.
 We list only these below, as you will find other, non-organic butchers locally after brief research.
 Halal meat is available from several outlets on the Cowley Road (of which we can recommend the fabulous Continental Stores on the corner of Crown Street, mainly for its friendly service, reasonable prices and proximity to all of our houses).